 I’m curious what my thoughts would be on this hotel after another stay.
 I really didn’t like the layout of the room plus the nickel and diming that the hotel did with some fees.
 On the plus side, the amenities are nicer than most on the list.
 The price is middle of the road and the location isn’t great.
 If you prefer a little bit of style over some other characteristics then looking into the Marriott is a good move.

 Located on the corner of Harbor and Katella, Wyndham Anaheim feels a little more fresh and unique than the convention center hotels we’ve stayed at.
 I don’t find the rooms or location to be a huge asset but the pool area and in-house Starbucks are a nice perk.
-There’s also no nickel and diming guests, which is becoming increasingly rare.
+There’s also no extra fees, which is becoming increasingly rare.
 The value isn’t amazing but this hotel is a very solid option!

 This may be in first place for families with young kids.
 The water playground here is a blast and the rooms are nice enough.
 Unlike almost any other Disneyland Good Neighbor Hotel, this hotel actually has some grounds to walk and they’re fairly nice.
 The price is higher than some but if you can find a good deal then this is a good option.
 Location could be a little better but the walk to the Esplanade is easy.

 SunCoast and Howard Johnson share some similarities in their distance to the park and having a little more room to work with than other hotels on this list.
 While the Howard Johnson wins out in the pool area, SunCoast wins in virtually every other area, especially the price.
 With newer rooms and a nice aesthetic, SunCoast could easily move up to the top 3 with our current list of hotels.